 No Good Credit Requirements

 The main reason to opt for an alternative lender is they are willing to lend to you, despite any problems with your credit score.
-Although alternative lenders do provide small business loans with bad credit, some have minimum score requirements such as a 650 FICO score.
+Although alternative lenders do provide merchant cash advances with bad credit, some have minimum score requirements such as a 650 FICO score.
 When choosing a lender, pick one that doesn’t have high credit requirements put in place in order for you to get a loan.

 Rather than judging your ability to pay back the loan based on your credit score, a good alternative lender will instead ask for proof that your business has been operating for at least 2 months and that you show proof of gross monthly revenues (usually a minimum of at least $2,000).